buildo/react-autosize-textarea/README.md

 #### Refs to DOM nodes
 In order to manually call `textarea`'s DOM element functions like `focus()` or `blur()`, you need a ref to the DOM node.

-You get one by using the prop `ref` and `ReactDOM.findDOMNode` as shown in the example below.
+You get one by using the prop `innerRef` as shown in the example below:

-NOTE: As `TextareaAutosize` is not a native React component (`input`, `div`, `textarea` ...), `ref` will return you the instance of the class.
-You have to use `ReactDOM.findDOMNode` to get a pointer to the DOM element.

 ```jsx
 class Form extends React.Component {